'Fight of the century' is off after Sylvester Sim withdraws from celebrity bout against Steven Lim

 The organisers issued a media release on Friday saying that he would be unable to participate due to “insufficient insurance coverage provided ... and restrictions on increased coverage as stipulated by the insurance companies".

-In light of this, the decision for Lim to withdraw "was made after careful considerations of the potential risks involved and ensuring Sylvester's safety and well-being is of paramount importance".
+In light of this, the decision for Sim to withdraw "was made after careful considerations of the potential risks involved and ensuring Sylvester's safety and well-being is of paramount importance".

-Taking Sim’s place will be World Bodybuilding & Physique Sports Federation (WBPF) president Pradip Subramanian.
+Taking Sim’s place will be World Bodybuilding & Physique Sports Federation (WBPF) president Pradip Subramaniam.